 Live Industry Practice

-Working within a live project brief, you'll explore a collaborative brief that sits with your pathway specialism.
-You'll be working within a studio environment to negotiate with your tutors the nature of the brief.
-You'll be applying for a role within the group in order to facilitate a professional collaboration.
+Working within a live project brief, you'll explore a collaborative brief which sits with your pathway specialism.
+You'll be working within a studio environment to negotiate the nature of your brief with your tutors.
+You'll apply for a role within the group in order to facilitate a professional collaboration.

 Image and Identity

-The first part of this unit involves a critical presentation and evaluation with referencing; whilst part two is dissertation planning where you'll prepare for the expectations of the dissertation and or critical reflection units in Year 3.
+The first part of this unit involves a critical presentation and evaluation with referencing; while part two is dissertation planning, where you'll prepare for the expectations of the dissertation and or critical reflection units in your final year.